European water chestnut (Trapas nantans L.) is an aquatic plant that bears a rosette of floating leaves at the top of the submerged and rooted stem.

 Note: Because water chestnut produces a large number of seeds, treatments may have to be repeated until the seed bank in the sediment is exhausted.

-Physical/Mechanical Control: Depending on size of infestation, water chestnut populations can be managed by hand pulling rosettes (floating portion) after the seeds have formed but before they are ripe (early August).
+Physical/Mechanical Control: Depending on the size of the infestation, water chestnut populations can be managed by hand pulling rosettes (floating portion) after the seeds have formed but before they are ripe (early August).
 Mechanical harvesters can be used as well but may be costly.
 Take care to remove all plant fragments as plants can regenerate.

 Chemical Control: Larger infestations of water chestnut can be controlled by herbicides; use of chemical application is effective in controlling annual growth of the plant but not the ripened seeds (which remain viable up to 12 years!), therefore, herbicides should be applied before seeds are produced (June).